 Business networking platforms

 A women’s networking and collaboration platform, Maroon Oak allows entrepreneurs and business owners to share their services and skills.
 They can also post links to their website and social media in a free profile searchable by location or skill.
-It also allows women to share their for hire or collaborative Opportunities, list their Business Freebies and Digital Products and seek and offer reviews.
+It also allows women to share their for hire or collaborative Opportunities, list their Business Freebies and Digital Products and seek and offer reviews on the Business Directory.

 A social network for local business owners, Alignable is a B2B platform for collaboration and referrals.

 Pro Tip: You can even get referrals from your LinkedIn connections by connecting your profile.

-Popular as a review site, it’s great for home cleaners, restaurants, home services, hotels, and automotive services.
+Popular as a review site, Yelp biz is great for home cleaners, restaurants, home services, hotels, and automotive services.
 Having your free business page allows you to respond to your reviews and connect with your customers on Yelp.
 At the least, check if your business already exists on Yelp and claim the listing for control on your brand story.

 With nearly 60 million consumers searching on them, Yellow Pages is still a great place to list your business for free.